NickCondon/fiji_IMB_ZProjectionScript/README.md

 Output files
 -----
-Files are put into a results directory called “<Projectiontype>_Results_<date&time>" within the chosen working directory.
+Files are put into a results directory called '<Projectiontype>_Results_<date&time>' within the chosen working directory.
 Files will be saved as either a .tif  .avi or .txt for the log file.
 Original filenames are kept and have tags appended to them based upon the chosen parameters.

 A text file called log.txt is included which has the chosen parameters and date and time of the run.